LuxLavalier/LuxLavalier.github.io/code.md

 </div>
 <br />

-To make it change direction, just subtract instead of adding time:
+To make it change direction, subtract instead of adding time:

       hsv(x - time(.1), 1, 1)